 Software Engineering MEng

 Qualified applicants requiring prerequisite courses may be required to take such courses in addition to their regular graduate program.
 Admission to the program is competitive and only applicants with high academic standing will be considered.
 The graduate studies committee, in consultation with the department, is responsible for recommending on all applications for admission.

 Note: Students who have not completed an undergraduate degree or a graduate diploma in Software Engineering must take COMP 5541, SOEN 341 and SOEN 390 in addition to the other requirements for the program.

-- Program of Study.
+Program of Study.
 The student, in consultation with faculty, must plan an individual program of study approved by the department graduate studies committee.

-- Credits.
-A fully-qualified candidate is required to complete successfully a minimum of 45 credits.
+Credits.
 Additional credits may be required in some cases.

-- Completion.
+Completion.
 Normally a full-time student will require six terms to complete the degree requirements.

-- Transfer Credits.
+Transfer Credits.
 A student may be granted credit for, in general, not more than 12 credits taken in approved graduate studies prior to his or her entry into this program.
 A course submitted for transfer credit must be appropriate to the student’s program of study at Concordia University.
 An application for such credit will be considered only at the time of admission.

 Cross-Registration.
 A student in the program wishing to take courses under the cross-registration scheme outlined in the graduate calendar must first obtain permission of the graduate program director.

 Time Limit.
 Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.

 Concurrent Qualifying Program.
 Students must take and pass a Programming Competency Test (PCT).
 The PCT is taken during their first term of studies after the first registration as full-time (part-time) students in the MEng (Software Engineering) program.
 Students who fail the PCT are required to take COMP 5481 the next time it is offered by the Department and achieve a grade of B or better.
 Until COMP 5481 has been successfully completed, students are only able to register for the core courses for their program.
 COMP 5481 counts as a course in addition to their program.

 Programming Competency Test.
 Students take the Programming Competency Test (PCT) by registering for SOEN 6501.
 Students are assessed on the basis of a written test of their programming competency.
 The material covered in the PCT is the same as the material covered in COMP 5481.
 The PCT is normally administered by the Department.

 Project.
 Students may choose to do a project as part of their program.
 They do so by registering for SOEN 6971.

 SOEN 6971 Project and Report (4 credits).
 The purpose of the project report is to provide students in the MEng (Software Engineering) program with an opportunity to carry out independent project work and to present it in an acceptable form.
 The project may consist of the following: